NTIG-Uppsala/bus-schedule/DOCUMENTATION.md

 # Documentation
 ## To install all needed libraries and software
+1. Install node.js v.14+
 1. npm install
-1. sudo apt install php7.4 fonts-roboto
+1. sudo apt install php7.4 fonts-roboto(linux)
+1. download php development kit
-1. To run tests you will also need a chromuium-based browser.
+1. To run tests you will also need a chromuium-based browser.(chromeium)

 ## To run the application
 1. Make sure the cache server is up and running, preferably on port 8000.
-(Otherwise you might need to edit [environment.ts](src/environments/environment.ts))
+(Otherwise you might need to edit [environment.ts](src/environments/environment.ts))(./start on linux in cache directory. download php on windows(follow guides online))
-1. Start the webserver with `npm start`
+1. Start the webserver with `npm start` (inside bus-system folder(cmd))
 1. Open a browser and head to [http://localhost:4200](http://localhost:4200)

 ## Running tests